HVIP Program Definitions Guide

 Complete Vehicle

-“Complete Vehicle” for the purposes of HVIP and as defined by the Federal Transit Administration, “a vehicle that requires no further manufacturing operations to perform its intended function.
-This includes vehicles that are altered only by (1) the addition, substitution, or removal of readily attachable components (such as mirrors, or tire and rim assemblies) or (2) minor finishing operations (such as painting) in such a manner that the vehicle’s stated weight ratings are still valid.”
+As defined by the Federal Transit Administration, it’s a vehicle that requires no further manufacturing operations to perform its intended function.
+This includes vehicles that are altered only by the addition, substitution, or removal of readily attachable components (such as mirrors, or tire and rim assemblies) or minor finishing operations (such as painting) in such a manner that the vehicle’s stated weight ratings are still valid.

 Dealer

-“Dealer (HVIP approved dealer)” for the purposes of HVIP means the vendor of the complete vehicle or vendor that sells and installs engines in existing vehicles and includes dealers or manufacturers that sell new medium- or heavy-duty vehicles directly to a vehicle purchaser.
+An approved vendor of the complete vehicle or a vendor that sells and installs engines in existing vehicles, including dealers or manufacturers selling new medium- or heavy-duty vehicles directly to a vehicle purchaser.

 Disadvantaged Communities